 7. Disrespect of classmates, staff, volunteers, or personnel

 8. Dishonesty including forgery, plagiarism or cheating

-9. Sexual conduct, harassment, or abuse: including any unwanted or offensive conduct such as suggestive remarks, gestures, jokes, symbols, pictures, publications, remarks of a sexual nature about an individual’s anatomy, and other inappropriate conduct
+9. Sexual conduct (including sexting), harassment, or abuse: including any unwanted or offensive conduct such as suggestive remarks, gestures, jokes, symbols, pictures, publications, remarks of a sexual nature about an individual’s anatomy, and other inappropriate conduct

 10. Inflicting physical harm on another intentionally

 12. The use or possession of tobacco, alcohol, or illegal drug of any kind, or the intentional abuse of over-the-counter drugs

 15. Weapons of any kind, ammunition, and fireworks

 These regulations apply to students before, during, and after school hours, at all school events, and all field trips.
 A student may also receive disciplinary action or dismissal for unacceptable behavior during personal evenings or weekends, if the school feels such behavior is greatly in conflict with the ideals of the school, or if such behavior interferes with the over-all education of the student body.
 School visitors are also expected to follow these regulations.
 Community Christian School faculty members reserve the right to search student desks, cubbies, notebooks, and backpacks, etc., while remaining in compliance of state laws and regulations.